ServiceNowNextExperience/photobooth-uic-camera/README.md

 Becuase we are hosting both the code and the "compiled" app scope in the same instance, we'll need to take a couple of extra steps to get started.

 NOTE: The scope name must change unless you're a ServiceNow employee.
 You may set that at the end of the "now-ui.json" file as well as with the "--scope" command when setting up your new project using SNC.
+See step 5 for mmore details below.

 1. Before you start custom component dev we need to address a bug in the current snc ui-component utility which causes references to dispatched and handled events to get overwritten each time you deploy the component.
 To resolve this first deploy the [UIC Event Fixer](https://github.com/ServiceNowNextExperience/uic-event-fixer) application into your DEV environment only.
 2. If you have not done so yet, configure your environment for ui-component dev by following the [ServiceNow CLI docs](https://docs.servicenow.com/bundle/tokyo-application-development/page/build/servicenow-cli/concept/servicenow-cli.html), being sure to also follow my pointers from my document's [ServiceNow Command Line Interface (CLI)](https://www.servicenow.com/community/next-experience-articles/cross-origin-resource-sharing-cors-in-ui-builder-uib/ta-p/2341273#toc-hId--1595374477) section.